lachok/shepherd/README.md

 # Shepherd

-### Capture useful data about your users' last actions on your website leading up to the submission of feedback
+### Capture useful data about your users' actions leading up to the submission of feedback

-Shepherd provides insight into a user's last actoins before submitting feedback on your site.
+Shepherd provides insight into a user's last actions before submitting feedback on your site.
 This is so that:
 * It's easy for users to submit feedback
 * It's easy for developers to understand feedback